ckreisl/artwork/README.md

 # **Artwork**
 ## About
 The idea of this project was given by Jeff Clark's [Word Portrait](http://www.neoformix.com/2008/EinsteinWordPortrait.html) on his website [neoformix.com](http://www.neoformix.com), which shows an image of Albert Einstein only consisting of the text "Genius".
 Fiete Botschen and I decided to take this image as inspiration for an university Computer Vision course project in 2015.
-We successfully implemented an algorithm which generates Word Portraits like the one from Jeff Clark.
+We successfully implemented an algorithm which generates similar Word Portraits like the one from Jeff Clark.

 Till 2015 this project was put on hold.
 In January, 2018 I started to refactore and optimize the code by using a summed-area table, which boosted the runtime overwhelming well.
 Furthermore I implemented some submodules based on this algorithm, which allows you to create images consisting of Triangles, Circles and Rectangles (and maybe more soon).
 Some examples can be seen below.